 - Figure out the proper electrical requirements for your video wall.
 This includes the power requirements for each display, as well as surge protection and power conditioners.
 You don’t want your video wall to trip a circuit breaker from power usage or have issues if someone activates a microwave oven or other power-using device.

 - Hire professionals.
-Allow a professional to install your video wall.
+Allow a professional to install your video wall for success.
 Besides the physical labor involved, professionals can also perform proper physical alignments, system setup and color calibration.

 - Have regular maintenance performed on the video wall.
 Ensure this maintenance is included in your future budgeting.
 This will avoid a screen going blank or having other technical problems.